MarelGuy/Jay/Updates/MARCH.md

 A friend of mine found a bug:
 if we write in input: 1+1, we will get [integer, integer] as tokens.
 if we write in input: 1 + 1 or 1 +1 we will get [integer, plus, integer] as tokens.
-i think that it's intuitive what we want to happen, doesn't matter how many spaces we need to get [integer, plus, integer] as tokens.
+I think that it's intuitive what we want to happen, doesn't matter how many spaces we need to get [integer, plus, integer] as tokens.
 I'm also currently working on the bug, but since I can't always work on it, idk when it'll be fixed.

 - ### part 2